-- 2.8 The school should approach complaints positively and treat the complainants and the subjects of the complaints fairly.
-The school should provide sufficient appeal channels within the school (see paras.
-3.6(ii) and 4.1) and consider inviting independent persons to participate in the complaint/appeal handling process, if necessary. - 2.9 Before an investigation begins or where appropriate, the designated staff and related individuals should declare interests.
-If there is any conflict of interest, the persons concerned should avoid handling the case or having access to information relating to it. - 2.10 To avoid conflict of interest, any staff member who is the subject of the complaint should not be involved in conducting or supervising the investigation, or signing and issuing letters to the complainant. - 2.11 The school should see to it that the rights of the complainants or other persons involved in the complaint are being protected and that their future communication and contact with the school would not be affected.
+2.10 The school should approach complaints positively and treat the complainants and the subjects of the complaints fairly.
+The school should provide sufficient appeal channels within the school and consider inviting independent persons to participate in the complaint/appeal handling process, if necessary.

+- 2.11 Before an investigation begins or where appropriate, the designated staff and related individuals should declare interests.
+If there is any conflict of interest, the persons concerned should avoid handling the case or having access to information relating to it. - 2.12 To avoid conflict of interest, any staff member who is the subject of the complaint should not be involved in conducting or supervising the investigation, or signing and issuing letters to the complainant. - 2.13 The school should see to it that the rights of the complainants or other persons involved in the complaint are being protected and that their future communication and contact with the school would not be affected.